MBA without Work Experience

 On the flip side there may be some disadvantages:-

-- Having practical experience helps you to connect well with some of the content you will learn in b-school
+- Having practical experience helps you to connect well with some of the content you will learn in b-school.

-- Lack an opportunity to network
+- Lacks an opportunity to network.

 Work Experience is also valued as the learning from your job differentiates you from others.
-Further it adds value to your profile and gives you good pointers for your essays.
+Further, it adds value to your profile and gives you good pointers for your essays.

 MBA without Work Experience in USA and UK